DeveloperSkip to main content

 • If receiving a message stating the application has not registered with Tesla, ensure the register endpoint has been called for the region the user is located in.

 Once all pre-requisites are met, use the Fleet Telemetry configure endpoint to send the desired configuration to the vehicle.
+Configurations are signed and cannot be edited by Tesla.
+If a required authorization scope is revoked, making a configuration invalid, the configuration will be removed from the vehicle.

 Configure Vehicle Endpoint